Enforcement of immigration legislation statistics

 As regards measuring the enforcement of immigration legislation, the progress made so far on collecting harmonised data results from the adoption of Regulation (EC) No 862/2007, in particular Articles 5 and 7.
 This regulation aims to support evidence-based decision-making, providing specifications concerning the data that should be submitted by EU Member States on the number of non-EU citizens refused entry at the EU’s external borders, the number of non-EU citizens apprehended for being illegally present in the EU, and the number of non-EU citizens who were removed from the EU as a result of their presence being unauthorised.
 Irregular migration remains a phenomenon difficult to quantify, especially during times when an effective and humane ‘returns policy’ is considered by many to form an essential part of migration policy.

-- EU aggregates are computed as the sum of the statistics available for the EU Member States at a national level.
+- EU aggregates are computed as the sum of the national statistics available for the EU Member States.
 It is possible that the statistics for the EU involve some double counting of individuals if they are found to be illegally present in more than one Member State.

 - Enforcement of Immigration Legislation (migr_eil)

 - Third country nationals refused entry at the external borders - annual data (rounded) (migr_eirfs)

 - Third country nationals found to be illegally present - annual data (rounded) (migr_eipre)

 - Third country nationals ordered to leave - annual data (rounded) (migr_eiord)